RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 ### Code Optimization

 One of the best ways to optimize the performance an API is to reduce the number of database queries made upon each request.
 In light of this, I would like to acknowledge that the way I structured my tables and database may not have been the most performant.
 Having two tables to represent a user meant that I had to make twice as many database calls per request (to grab both the skills and non-skills information).
 This caused some of the route logic to be unnecssiarly complex and complicated (i.e the user update route).

-This efficiency of this API could also be improved by for example, excluding the query of each 1000+ user's skills when hitting the `GET localhost:5000/users/` route.
+The efficiency of this API could also be improved by for example, excluding the query of each 1000+ user's skills when hitting the `GET localhost:5000/users/` route.
 Instead, if somebody wanted to find out more information regarding a specific user's skills they could hit the `GET localhost:5000/users/:id` route.

 __Phew, this was a long README.
 If you read all the way to the end thank you very very much, it means a lot to me considering the time and effort I spent on this challenge submission.
 I had a ton of fun making this API and learned a lot along the way.__